Meghan Markle And Red Sox Star Mookie Betts May Be Related

-Although the evidence has yet to be established as conclusive, Meghan Markle and Boston Red Sox star Mookie Betts may be members of the same Alabama family.
+Although the evidence has yet to be established as conclusive, Meghan Markle and Boston Red Sox star Mookie Betts may be members of the same Alabama extended family.

-Markle, the former actress and model and the bride-to-be of Prince Harry, will join the British Royal Family when the couple marries on May 19 at Windsor Castle.
+Markle, the former actress and model and the bride-to-be of Prince Harry, will join the British royal family when the couple marries on May 19 at Windsor Castle.
 Following the nuptials, they will live at Kensington Palace in London.
-Should the Queen name Harry the Duke of Sussex after the wedding, Meghan Markle will acquire the title of Duchess of Sussex.
+Should Queen Elizabeth name Harry the Duke of Sussex after the wedding, Meghan Markle will acquire the title of Duchess of Sussex.

 Jim McNiff, a Massachusetts amateur genealogist, researched the Betts family tree, and in so doing, discovered that there were 22 adults and children with the last name Betts in the same town in Madison County, Alabama, pursuant to the 1870 U.S. census, the Boston Globe reported.